On-Campus Experience Days

 Soil Testing Techniques

-Students will earn how to extract DNA from soil and predict erosion through hands-on activities that focus on environmental sustainability and soil health.
+Students will conduct hands-on soil tests to examine soil properties and soil organic matter levels.
+The workshop will focus on the importance of best management practices for environmental sustainability and soil health.
 Learn more about Soils At Guelph.

+In the fall, goldenrod blooms cover the fields with their vibrant yellow petals.
+This native wildflower attracts thousands of insects to its nectar and pollen and that attracts small predators to eat those insects - it's like a mini Serengeti out there!
 Step outside of your comfort zone and uncover the diversity of insect species in The University of Guelph Arboretum.
 Students will search for live insects in the environment and identify them with help from a naturalist.
-Only available in September, October, April and May due to weather conditions.
+Only available in September and October due to weather conditions.

 Discover and explore Ontario's amazing insect diversity by starting with a look at the insects that occur in and around our homes!
 Students will learn how to properly use a microscope and examine a variety of preserved insect specimens in this unique workshop.